open-metadata/OpenMetadata/docs/install/upgrade-openmetadata.md

 OpenMetadata ships with a few control scripts.
 One is `openmetadata.sh`.
 This script enables you to start, stop, and perform other deployment operations on the OpenMetadata server.

+Most OpenMetadata releases will require you to migrate your data to updated schemas.
 Before you migrate your data to the new release you are upgrading to, stop the OpenMetadata server by running the following command.

 ```
 ./bin/openmetadata.sh stop